Looking to increase traffic and sales to your online store? Of course you are. That’s what every ecommerce business wants.

 Industry influencers already have an engaged audience.
 Why not tap into that existing audience?
-Utilizing influencer marketing aligns you with a well-known influencer—in your case it could be high-profile bloggers—as well as their audience.
+Utilizing influencer marketing aligns you with a well-known influencer—in your case, it could be high-profile bloggers—as well as their audience.
 So don’t be shy.
 Reach out and find some who are willing to share your content and feature your items in a blog post or video review they share with their social followings.
 Other unique things you can do are offer affiliate commissions and discount codes for their audience.

 9. Staying on top of technical SEO issues.

 Ecommerce sites are often plagued with all the technical SEO issues you could ever imagine.
-Things like ugly URLs, 404 pages (since ecommerce inventory is always changing these happen more than you think), homepage redirects, stacked redirects, meta data, etc., which hinder your site’s SEO performance and keep it from converting.
-If you’re a SEO guru, then you probably already have all this under control.
+Things like ugly URLs, 404 pages (since ecommerce inventory is always changing these happen more than you think), homepage redirects, stacked redirects, metadata, etc., which hinder your site’s SEO performance and keep it from converting.
+If you’re an SEO guru, then you probably already have all this under control.
 But I’m going to assume you aren’t, in which case you should hire a marketing agency to handle the technical SEO side of your website to ensure you have good search rankings and good user experience.

 10. Installing the new Facebook pixel and retargeting your heart out.